Becoming You With Julie

 • Make-ahead: Best within the first 24 hours, but you can prep it a few hours in advance to let the flavors blend.

 Pico is a long-standing staple for cookouts, game day, and holidays.
-If you're looking for more inspiration and pairings, check out my 4th of July vegan recipes, these crowd-pleasing vegan Labor Day recipes, or my game day recipes collection.
+For more inspiration, check out my 4th of July vegan recipes, crowd-pleasing vegan Labor Day recipes, game day recipes collection, or my vegan tailgating recipes collection.

 Simple Pico de Gallo FAQs